silverbulletmd/silverbullet/website/Table of Contents.md

 * `headerText`: by default "# Table of Contents\n".
 Change it to change the rendering of this header
 * `minHeaders`: only renders a ToC if the number of headers in the current page exceeds this number, otherwise renders an empty widget
 * `maxHeaders`: only renders a ToC if the number of headers in the current page is below this number, otherwise renders an empty widget
+* `minLevel`: only renders a ToC for headers below that level (if you do not want to display e.g. the first header)
+* `maxLevel`: only renders a ToC down to this level (e.g. if you have too many sublevels.)

 Example:
 ```toc